huggingface/blog/ai-webtv.md

 ## Post-processing

-Once an individual take (a video clip) is upscaled, it is then passed to FILM, a frame interpolation algorithm:
+Once an individual take (a video clip) is upscaled, it is then passed to FILM (Frame Interpolation for Large Motion), a frame interpolation algorithm:

 - Original links: [website](https://film-net.github.io/), [source code](https://github.com/google-research/frame-interpolation)
 - Model on Hugging Face: [/frame-interpolation-film-style](https://huggingface.co/akhaliq/frame-interpolation-film-style)